annethereshewent/rsx-redux/README.md

 ## About

 This is a Playstation emulator written in Rust.
 It's a rewrite of the <a href="https://github.com/annethereshewent/RSX">RSX emulator</a>, with hardware rendering being the primary feature.
-Currently only supports Metal, but OpenGL coming soon!
+Currently supports Metal on desktop and webGL on web, OpenGL coming soon!
 Web version is now available at https://rsx-redux.onrender.com/, and there is also a MacOS app available for use at https://github.com/annethereshewent/rsx-redux-macos. iOS port will eventually be available.

 ## How to run